 The Chester Lake hike is one of the classics you must do in Kananaskis Country.
 It’s been called the most popular trail in Kananaskis Country – and yet on the summer weekend I hiked it, the parking lot was far less busy than the one that offers access to Black Prince Cirque and Galatea Lakes.
-That may be a function of the distance from Calgary but I have to say I was pleasantly surprised.
+That may be a function of the distance from Calgary but I must say I was pleasantly surprised.

 This post includes some affiliate links.
 If you make a purchase via one of these links, I will receive a small commission at no extra cost to you.
 Thank you very much for your support.